JamesSerrago/osticket-prereqs/README.md

 MySQL Password: Password1
 Click “Install Now!”

-Congratulations, hopefully it is installed with no errors!
+Congratulations, hopefully, it is installed with no errors!
 Browse to your help desk login page: http://localhost/osTicket/scp/login.php

 Clean up